.: Statistics provided by manufacturer

 The Nerf Super Soaker H2Ops Tornado Scream provides mixed signals regarding the direction of the Nerf Super Soaker brand.
 While it is good to see new pressure-based water blaster models being released, the use of a pressurized reservoir-system is performance limiting and the lack of a larger pressurized-model is unfortunate.
 The additional decision to include an "always-on" novelty feature which does not behave as its name (and back panel figure) suggests is not reassuring.
 On top of that, the Tornado Scream's smaller-than-normal reservoir opening and poorer ergonomics compared to previous Nerf Super Soaker models reduces this item's overall rating.
 Though the Tornado Scream does offer better performance than most pump-action and motorized water blasters, its output is only on par with a classic Super Soaker XP 105, but that's for its two nozzles compared to the XP 105's single nozzle.
 Suitable for small to mid-sized water fights, any Tornado Scream used must remain wary of opponents with any other similarly-sized or larger air pressure water blaster and/or, of course, most elastic-based water blasters.

 Air pressure technology, continuous streams, decent output

-Back-heavy when empty worsened when full, semi-cramped trigger-grip area, awkwardly shaped pump grip to hold and use.
+Secondary rotating nozzle of limited tactical use, no way to select nozzle, back-heavy when full, semi-cramped trigger-grip area, awkwardly shaped pump grip to hold and use